Skip to main content

 Newly Registered Voters

-Unregistered Conservative Prospects
+Unregistered Conservative

 Individuals who are US consumers, 18 years of age or older, NOT registered to vote and are ranked high on the i360 National Partisan Model and therefore are likely to vote as Conservatives if registered.